vectordotdev/vector/rfcs/2020-11-06-4909-remap-template-fields.md

 ## Drawbacks

 There could be an additional maintenance burden.
-Should the need to track fields used in the script be implemented that is a fairly significant complication to the script execution process that will need to always be kept in mind when future additions to the language are being implemented.
+The Remap syntax is more complex which does mean there is more of a learning curve for the user and more likelyhood that they make mistakes.

 ## Alternatives